react-native-google-signin/google-signin/docs/ios-guide.md

 ### 1. Installation

-NOTE `react-native-link` may add the `RNGoogleSignin` podspec to your Podfile.
+NOTE for RN < 0.60 `react-native-link` may add the `RNGoogleSignin` podspec to your Podfile.
 If your Podfile looks roughly like the one described [here](http://facebook.github.io/react-native/docs/integration-with-existing-apps#configuring-cocoapods-dependencies) then this is likely what you want, but otherwise you may get stuck with build errors.
 If your Podfile does not refer to the `React` podspec, then you probably do not want to use the `RNGoogleSignin` podspec and we recommend that you rename or delete the `RNGoogleSignin.podspec` file from `node_modules/react-native-google-signin` and only then run `react-native link react-native-google-signin`.
 This is a one-time operation that you won't need to repeat later.
-We hope to improve this behavior later on - PRs are welcome.

 #### Link the native module

-There are two ways to link the module:
+- automatic linking

-- automatic
+* in RN >= 0.60

-in RN >= 0.60 you should not need to do anything thanks to [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md)
+Run `pod install` in `ios/` directory to install the module

-in RN < 0.60 `react-native link react-native-google-signin`
+* in RN < 0.60 `react-native link react-native-google-signin`

-- manual
+- manual linking

-1. In XCode, in the project navigator, right click Libraries ➜ Add Files to [your project's name]
+1. In Xcode, in the project navigator, right click Libraries ➜ Add Files to [your project's name]
 2. Go to `node_modules` ➜ `react-native-google-signin` ➜ `ios` and add `RNGoogleSignin.xcodeproj`
-3. In XCode, in the project navigator, select your project.
+3. In Xcode, in the project navigator, select your project.
 Add `libRNGoogleSignin.a` to your project's Build Phases ➜ Link Binary With Libraries

 #### Install Google Sign In SDK